 Dr Chiara Cappellaro

 I graduated in Translation Studies at the University of Trieste (Italy), and I went on to an MPhil and DPhil in Linguistics at the University of Oxford.
-Before taking up the position of British Academy Postdoctoral Fellow at St John’s, I worked as a Research Assistant on the Leverhulme-funded project ‘The Romance Noun: A Comparative-Historical Study of Plural Formation’ carried out at the Oxford University Research Centre for Romance Linguistics.
+Before taking up the position of Research Fellow in Linguistics I was a British Academy Postdoctoral Fellow at St John’s College, and previously a Research Assistant on the Leverhulme-funded project ‘The Romance Noun: A Comparative-Historical Study of Plural Formation’ also at Oxford.

-My main research interests lie in Romance Historical Morphology.
-My current project, funded by the British Academy, examines the grammatical category ‘pronoun’ and the feature ‘person’ in Romance languages.
-In particular, it investigates the variation in the inflectional paradigm structure of Italo-Romance personal pronouns in synchrony and diachrony.
-It will fill a serious gap in the descriptive literature on Romance linguistics, but will also have deeper theoretical implications, especially for morphological theory – by exploring the irregular phenomenon labelled ‘overabundance’, whereby one cell in a paradigm is filled by more than one inflected form, as in the case of the two English past tense forms burned / burnt.
+I am also currently completing a monograph based on my doctoral and postdoctoral research which examined the inflexional paradigm structure of Romance personal pronouns in synchrony and diachrony.
+The monograph is meant to fill a serious gap in the descriptive literature on Romance linguistics, but will also have deeper theoretical implications, especially for morphological theory – by exploring the irregular phenomenon labelled ‘overabundance’, whereby one cell in a paradigm is filled by more than one inflected form, as in the case of the two English past tense forms burned / burnt.

-My teaching interests are General Linguistics, Historical Linguistics, Morphology, Sociolinguistics, Romance Linguistics and Dialectology (in particular Italo-Romance).
+My teaching expertise is in General Linguistics, Morphology, Historical Linguistics, Sociolinguistics, Romance Linguistics and Dialectology (in particular Italo-Romance).